appium/appium/docs/en/writing-running-appium/caps.md

 #### iOS Only, using XCUITest

-(For XCUITest-specific capabilities, please refer to the documentation on the [XCUITest Driver repo](https://github.com/appium/appium-xcuitest-driver#desired-capabilities) itself.)
+Please refer to the documentation on the XCUITest driver [repository](https://github.com/appium/appium-xcuitest-driver#desired-capabilities) about its available capabilities.

 ### Safaridriver Only

-(For safaridriver capabilities, please refer to the documentation on the [safaridriver repo](https://github.com/appium/appium-safari-driver) itself.)
+Please refer to the documentation on the safaridriver [repository](https://github.com/appium/appium-safari-driver) about its available capabilities.

 ### Geckodriver Only

-(For geckodriver capabilities, please refer to the documentation on the [geckodriver repo](https://github.com/appium/appium-geckodriver) itself.)
+Please refer to the documentation on the geckodriver [repository](https://github.com/appium/appium-geckodriver) about its available capabilities.

 ### MacDriver Only

-(For MacDriver capabilities, please refer to the documentation on the [Appium MacDriver repo](https://github.com/appium/appium-mac-driver#desired-capabilities) itself.)
+Please refer to the documentation on the MacDriver [repository](https://github.com/appium/appium-mac-driver#desired-capabilities) about its available capabilities.

 ### Mac2Driver Only

-(For Mac2 Driver capabilities, please refer to the documentation on the [Appium Mac2Driver repo](https://github.com/appium/appium-mac2-driver#capabilities) itself.)
+Please refer to the documentation on the Mac2Driver [repository](https://github.com/appium/appium-mac2-driver#capabilities) about its available capabilities.

 ### You.i Engine Only

-(For You.i Engine-specific capabilities, please refer to the documentation on the [You.i Engine driver](https://github.com/YOU-i-Labs/appium-youiengine-driver#desired-capabilities) itself.)
+Please refer to the documentation on the You.i Engine driver [repository](https://github.com/YOU-i-Labs/appium-youiengine-driver#desired-capabilities) about its available capabilities.

 ### WinAppDriver Only

-(For WinAppDriver specific capabilities, please refer to the documentation on the [Appium Windows Driver repo](https://github.com/appium/appium-windows-driver#windowsdriver-specific-capabilities) itself.)
+Please refer to the documentation on the Appium Windows Diver [repository](https://github.com/appium/appium-windows-driver#windowsdriver-specific-capabilities) about its available capabilities.

 ### Flutter driver only

-(For FlutterDriver specific capabilities, examples please refer to the documentation on the [Flutter Driver repo](https://github.com/truongsinh/appium-flutter-driver#desired-capabilities-for-flutter-driver-only) itself.)
+Please refer to the documentation on the Flutter Diver [repository](https://github.com/truongsinh/appium-flutter-driver#desired-capabilities-for-flutter-driver-only) about its available capabilities.